What Is A Vector Versus A Raster Image, And Why Should I Care?

 A professional graphic designer will provide you with the vector version of your logo, which is what you'll need to use for larger projects moving forward.
 That's the file you send to your web designer, the person who prints your merch, big poster/billboard ads, etc. The raster files are your photos and designs that have been made for specific sizes like stationery, email signatures, social media graphics, etc.

 Have a question about which type of image to use when?
-Comment below or hop on over to the community forums and ask!
+Comment below!